defold/defold/scripts/package/README.md

 ## Installation

-This step is automated given the proper archives are available on the download link.
+This step is automated given the proper archives (sdk's) are available either locally or on a file server.
-You can configure the download link via a command line option:
+You can configure the path via a command line option:

-	 ./scripts/build.py --package-path=<url> install_ext --platform=<platform>
+	 ./scripts/build.py --package-path=<local_folder_or_url> install_ext --platform=<platform>

-or by changing the `CDN_PACKAGES_URL` in the `build.py`.
+or by specifying the `DM_PACKAGES_URL` environment variable.

 As a result, all packages should be unpacked under the path `$DYNAMO_HOME/ext/SDKs`: